-36 weeks pregnant, your baby is ready to nurse, and your breasts may be ready too - leaking colostrum, the first, very nutritious breast milk.
+This week your baby is ready to nurse, and your breasts may be ready too.
+Some moms experience that their breasts leak colostrum (the first, very nutritious breast milk) during this time of pregnancy.
 You can read about the magic components of breast milk, here.

-Mom may find it slightly easier to breathe now, if the baby is engaged and hence positioned lower in the belly.
+If you’re lucky, you will find it slightly easier to breathe now, if the baby is engaged and hence positioned lower in your belly.
 If you have given birth before, it often takes longer before the baby is engaged, though.

-36 weeks pregnant, your baby is almost ready to go!
-This is one of the final two weeks where your baby would still be considered premature if delivered now.
+The fetal age of your baby is now 34 weeks.
+He or she is almost ready to go!
+This is one of the final two weeks where your baby would still be considered premature if delivered.
 After 37 full weeks of pregnancy, a baby is considered full term.

-Although many babies born at 36 weeks pregnant are perfectly healthy and normal, they may still need some monitoring for some time as a precaution.
+Although most babies born at 36 weeks pregnant are perfectly healthy, they may still need some monitoring for some time as a precaution.
 The sucking reflex is now developed and the further you go into week 36, the less likely it is that your baby would have problems nursing if born.

-There are a number of positions that your baby could move into this week in order to prepare for their big birth date.
-While most babies born will move head down for a perfectly normal vaginal delivery, others have a different idea.
-Breach positioning, transverse, shoulder or brow presentations are also other ways that your new family member may want to try entering the world.
+There are a number of positions that your baby could move into this week in order to prepare for the birth date.
+While most babies born will move head down for a normal vaginal delivery, others have a different idea.
+Breach positioning, transverse, shoulder or brow presentations are other ways that your baby may want to try entering the world.
 If there are any concerns that you may have with your baby’s positioning, be sure to discuss them with your doctor or midwife.
 There are some measures that your health care practitioner may try in order to move your little one into a better position for the birth canal, or you may be scheduled for a caesarean section depending on your own health concerns.

 Many women find themselves riddled with constipation and chronic backaches during this time.
 The increasing weight of your baby in your lower abdomen does not help, especially if you are doing things around the home or at work where you have to sit for long periods of time or are on your feet for some duration.
 Try to stretch when you can, put your feet up to avoid swelling and keep mobile if you sit for long periods of time to avoid stiffness.